kalekundert/autosnapgene/docs/traces.rst

 Remove a sequencing trace from a file::

-   $ autosnapgene trace add pKBK076.dna 76A
+   $ autosnapgene trace remove pKBK076.dna 76A

 Remove all sequencing traces from a file::